 Ground Fault Circuit Interrupter (GFCI):

 GFCI outlets improve the safety of electrical outlets.
-A GFCI outlet will cut off electricity before short-circuits can happen.
+A GFCI outlet will cut off electricity before short circuits can happen.
 This kind of outlet is essential for where electricity and water are close.
 Contact between electricity and water brings in the danger of deadly electric shock.

 Heating Up of the Outlet Surface:

 Damaged wires cause heat on an electrical outlet.
 Fire can break out if not given appropriate consideration.
 Watch out for potential smoke from dead outlets.

 Plugs Drop Out of the Outlets